 Charlene Fadirepo is the Founder and CEO of Guidefi, a fin-tech platform that makes it easier for women and professionals of color to find their ideal financial advisors.
 Charlene started Guidefi after experiencing difficulty in finding the right financial advisor for her own family.

-Charlene is also passionate about financial education and served as the President of Greater Washington Jumpstart Coalition, a youth-focused financial education non-profit organization for four years.
+Charlene is also passionate about financial and wealth education and served as the President of Greater Washington Jumpstart Coalition, a youth-focused financial education non-profit organization for four years.
 She has hosted multiple live family money segments on the Good Morning Washington Show on ABC 7 and has partnered with organizations including Industrial Bank, Kingston Math Academy, and E. L. Haynes Public Charter School to host financial education workshops for youth.

 Charlene recently published Sade's Satoshis, her first book for children about Bitcoin investing.

 Charlene is the author of two children’s books about money, Ayo's Money Jar and Ayo’s Had Enough.
 Since writing her three books, she has used the books to help drive a household conversation about money within communities of color.

 Charlene studied Electrical Engineering at the University of Virginia and has a Masters In Business Administration from the Fuqua School of Business at Duke University.
 In her spare time, she enjoys running, strength training, and salsa dancing.
 She lives in Washington, DC with her husband, eight-year-old son Ayo, and 2 year-old daughter Folasade (Sade).